Karanxa/triksha/README.md

 npm run dev
 ```

-## 🌐 Deployment

-### Quick Deploy
-Simply open [Lovable](https://lovable.dev/projects/be33e0b7-385f-407c-bc6c-36be439fca6f) and click on Share -> Publish.

-### Custom Domain
-While we don't currently support custom domains directly, you can deploy your project using Netlify.
-Visit our [Custom Domains Documentation](https://docs.lovable.dev/tips-tricks/custom-domain/) for detailed instructions.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.